Everything that happened and would happen

 Live music, performance, sound, movement, image, and moving image were brought together on the site of a former railway station in Manchester to explore Europe since the outbreak of World War I.

-As with much of the artist’s previous work, this new commission will draw inspiration from literature, art, and current affairs.
+As with much of the artist’s previous work, this commission draws inspiration from literature, art, and current affairs.
 Everything that happened and would happen incorporates texts from Patrik Ouředník’s 2001 book Europeana, re-purposed costumes, props and sets from Goebbels’ own 2012 staging of John Cage’s Europeras 1&2, and feeds from Euronews’s No Comment: original, unedited footage of that day’s news with neither commentary nor mediation.

 As with Europeana, this durational performance work is non-linear.
-Featuring 20 performers and musicians, it will highlight the paradoxes, collisions, and rifts of European history instead of simplifying its complexity into a single narrative line.
+Featuring 20 performers and musicians, it highlights the paradoxes, collisions, and rifts of European history instead of simplifying its complexity into a single narrative line.

-Co-commissioned with 14-18 NOW, the UK’s arts programme for the First World War centenary, alongside Park Avenue Armory and Ruhrtriennale, this world premiere is co-presented with Manchester International Festival (MIF) as a pre-Factory event.
-The audience is invited to explore the vast expanse of Mayfield and experience the work from a range of different vantage points.
+Co-commissioned with 14-18 NOW, the UK’s arts programme for the First World War centenary, alongside Park Avenue Armory and Ruhrtriennale, this world premiere was co-presented with Manchester International Festival (MIF) as a pre-Factory event.
+The audience was invited to explore the vast expanse of Mayfield and experience the work from a range of different vantage points.

 Since Manchester, the performance has toured to Park Avenue Armory, New York, USA in June 2019, Ruhrtriennale, Bocham, Germany in August 2019, Saint Petersburg, Russia in November 2019.
 In May 2020 the performance was due to tour to Vienna at the Wiener Festwochen, but was cancelled due to Covid-19.